A class of C*-algebraic locally compact quantum groupoids Part II: Main theory: Properties of the antipode map

 With $x\in A$, $s\in{\mathfrak N}_{\varphi}$ being arbitrary, and as $\varphi$ is faithful, it follows that

 which is none other than

 \end{proof}

 The following is the {\em strong right invariance\/} of the weight $\psi$, which is analogous to Proposition~\ref{strongleftinvariance} (``strong left invariance'') for $\varphi$.
-The first part of the proof uses the approach analogous to the proof of Proposition~5.5 in \cite{KuVa}, and we also make use of the characterization of $S$ given earlier in Proposition~\ref{D_0symmetric}.
+The first part of the proof uses the approach analogous to the proof of Proposition~5.5 in \cite{KuVa}, and we also make use of the characterization of $S$ we obtained earlier in Proposition~\ref{D_0symmetric}.

 \begin{prop} For $a,b\in{\mathfrak N}_{\psi}$, we have: $(\psi\otimes\operatorname{id}) \bigl((a^*\otimes1)(\Delta b)\bigr)\in{\mathcal D}(S)$, with such elements forming a core for $S$, and

 \end{prop}